 Those accepting payments under the Scheme will be asked to sign a legal waiver stating that they will not then pursue the State through the courts.
 It is important that all applicants to the Scheme obtain legal advice regarding the implications of the legal waiver.

-Coleman Legal has been working with many clients over the past five years who have been residents in Mother and Baby Homes and County Homes, both as mothers and as children.
+Coleman Legal LLP has been working with many clients over the past six years who have been resident in Mother and Baby Homes and County Homes, both as mothers and as children.

 Applications & Documents